Anomaly Detection based on Markov Data: A Statistical Depth Approach: Clustering Markov Paths

-It can be readily seen that, the more ``similar'' the distributions of both sets (in the sense of the parameters used to generate the data) are, the more commingled the points in the DD-plot are.
-Notice that the samples in \(\mathcal{Y}_a\) have the same distribution as the samples in \(\mathcal{X}\), hence, it is expected that the DD-plot shows a straight line, see \ref{fig:arch_same_dist}.
-Conversely, the more the distributions diverge, the more separated the points (see Figure \ref{fig:arch_constant_vol}).
+To illustrate the use of DD-plots, we have generated 5 data sets, each one containing 50 trajectories of random lengths (between 50 and 200 steps).
+These datasets, labeled \(\mathcal{X},\mathcal{Y}_a, \mathcal{Y}_b, \mathcal{Y}_c, \mathcal{Y}_d \), are constructed following an ARCH(1) model with the parameters stated in Table \ref{tab:parameters_arch_1}.
+Figure \ref{fig:arch_dd_plots}, shows the DD-plots of \(\mathcal{X}\) (blue points) and \(\mathcal{Y}_i\) (yellow stars) for \(i=a,b,c,d\).
+It can be readily seen that, the more ``similar'' the distributions of both sets are (in the sense of the parameters used to generate the data), the more commingled the points in the DD-plot are.
+Notice that the samples in \(\mathcal{Y}_a\) have the same distribution as the samples in \(\mathcal{X}\), then, it is expected that the DD-plot shows a straight line, see \ref{fig:arch_same_dist}.
+Conversely, the more the distributions diverge, the more separated the points (see Fig. \ref{fig:arch_constant_vol}).

-\subsection{Homogeneity Testing}
+\section{Homogeneity Testing}

 The proposed Markovian depth can further be used to provide a formal inference, which we exemplify as a nonparametric test of homogeneity between the distribution of two Markov chains.
 To do this, we will use the depth-based Wilcoxon rank-sum test, proposed in \cite{LiuSingh1993}.
 Consider two ARCH(1) models, one with \(m(x)={(1+\exp(-x))}^{-1}\) and \(\sigma(x)=\psi(x+1.2)+1.5\psi(x-1.2)\), and the other with \(m(x)={(1+\alpha+\exp(-x))}^{-1}\) and the same \(\sigma\) as the first one.
 For different values of \(\alpha\), ranging from 0.3 (very similar distributions) to 1 (reasonably different) we perform the aforementioned depth-based Wilcoxon rank-sum test, generating 50 trajectories of random length (between 50 and 200) for each chain and using a reference trajectory of length 1000 from the first chain.
 Figure \ref{fig:homogeneity_test} presents the \(p\)-values of the test for each \(\alpha\), averaged over 50 repetitions.
 The \(p\)-values effectively identify the differences between the two distributions when they exist.